OCA/account-payment/account_move_reconcile_export/readme/DESCRIPTION.md

 Out of the box, Odoo does not expose an easily exportable field for this data — the existing payments widget is explicitly marked as ``exportable=False``.

+The standard `reconciled_payment_ids` field is not enough either, as it only returns `account.payment` records, leaving out any other reconciled entry such as credit notes, write-offs or manual journal entries.